 that have wonderful gourmet recipes in them.

-There just isn’t time to go through them, prepare the menus, and then discover when starting to cook that you don’t have the one essential ingredient.
+But, learning how to cook helped me discover ways to make things quicker and easier than taking time to go through the cookbooks and gourmet magazines, prepare the menus, and then discover when starting to cook that I didn’t have the one essential ingredient.

-I’ve been there and have kept this in mind while putting together this collection for you.
+Today, there are just two of us to cook for and I still operate Creative Gifts to Go,the gift basket business that I started 30 years ago.
+Taking time out to cook a big gourmet meal just isn’t my thing.
+Never was and still isn’t.
+It’s even more important that the meals taste good, be relatively healthy, but be quick and easy to prepare.
+I’ve kept this in mind while putting together this collection for you.
 The ingredients are not exotic or ones that you’ll buy to use once in a recipe and then wonder what to do with the rest.
 They are items that you can pronounce and can usually be found in most basic kitchens.

 In addition, I’ve included some tips and hints for speeding up meal preparation.